-The tumor proportion score (TPS) is calculated as the percentage of tumor cells (TCs) showing at least partial membranous staining for PD-L1, relative to the total number of TCs [16].
+The tumor proportion score (TPS) is calculated as the percentage of TCs showing at least partial membranous staining for PD-L1, relative to the total number of TCs [16].
 This calculation excludes tumor-associated immune cells (ICs), normal, necrotic, and non-neoplastic cells.
-The TPS can be defined using the formula $TPS(\%) = \frac{Number\ of\ PD-L1\ positive\ TCs}{Total\ number\ of\ viable\ TCs} \times 100$.
+The TPS can be defined using the formula

+$$TPS(\%) = \frac{\text{Number of } PD - L1 \text{ positive TCs}}{\text{Total number of viable TCs}} \times 100.$$

-Pathologists usually estimate TPS through microscopical examination.
-For specimens with heterogeneous tumor regions exhibiting varying PD-L1 expression, the TPS is determined by calculating the average percentage of stained tumor cells across multiple divided tumor regions.
+Pathologists usually estimate TPS through microscopic examination.
+For specimens with heterogeneous tumor regions exhibiting varying PD-L1 expression, TPS is determined by calculating the average percentage of stained TCs across multiple divided tumor regions.
 This approach accounts for the spatial heterogeneity of PD-L1 expression often encountered in tumor samples, providing a more representative assessment of overall PD-L1 status [17].

-PD-L1 expression is commonly observed in NSCLC [18], [19], [20], [21] and is predictive of response to ICI.
-However, the scoring of PD-L1 expression in NSCLC specimens presents significant challenges, particularly in advanced-stage patients [22], [23].
-This process necessitates experienced evaluation to ensure accurate tumor classification.
+PD-L1 expression is commonly observed in NSCLC [18-21] and is predictive of response to ICI.
+However, scoring PD-L1 expression in NSCLC specimens presents significant challenges, particularly in advanced-stage patients [22, 23].
+This process requires experienced evaluation to ensure accurate tumor classification.
 Inter-observer variability among pathologists during manual scoring has been reported (kappa score as low as 0.45), potentially leading to inconsistent results.
-Pathologist-dependent scoring introduces an inherent source of error according to multiple studies, which becomes particularly pronounced in the case of low PD-L1 expression [24], [25].
-Moreover, the manual evaluation of PD-L1 expression can be a tedious process vulnerable to subjectivity [16].
-This subjectivity stems from the difficulties associated with accurate visual quantification of cellular elements across entire slide sections.
-The process is further complicated by the subjective nature of stain intensity assessment, which introduces additional variability.
+Pathologist-dependent scoring introduces an inherent source of error, as noted in multiple studies, which becomes particularly pronounced in cases of low PD-L1 expression [24, 25].
+Moreover, manually evaluating PD-L1 expression can be a tedious process susceptible to subjectivity [16].
+This subjectivity arises from the difficulties associated with accurately quantifying cellular elements across entire slide sections.
+The process is further complicated by the subjective nature of stain intensity assessment, introducing additional variability.
 These factors collectively contribute to challenges in maintaining reproducibility and inter-observer consistency in PD-L1 scoring.
 The complexity of this assessment underscores the need for potentially automated solutions to enhance the accuracy and reproducibility of PD-L1 expression evaluation in NSCLC specimens.

-Deep learning has been widely integrated within the healthcare sector in recent years, demonstrating its potential to address diagnostic inconsistencies.
-By leveraging deep learning techniques, medicine can benefit from the ability of these models to identify complex patterns and features within extensive datasets, leading to precise and consistent evaluations [26], [27], [28].
-This technological advancement can mitigate the reliance on individual medical practitioners and reduce the variability in subjective interpretations among different observers.
+Deep learning (DL) has been widely integrated into the healthcare sector in recent years, demonstrating its potential to address diagnostic inconsistencies.
+By leveraging deep learning techniques, medicine can benefit from these models' ability to identify complex patterns and features within extensive datasets, leading to precise and consistent evaluations [26-28].
+This technological advancement can mitigate reliance on individual medical practitioners and reduce variability in subjective interpretations among different observers.
 The extensive application of deep learning in healthcare underscores its transformative impact on medical diagnostics and treatment [29].

-Digital image analysis techniques offer a promising approach to address the limitations in PD-L1 scoring especially in PD-L1 scoring of whole tissue sections.
-Artificial intelligence (AI) methodologies, particularly those employing deep learning (DL) algorithms, have demonstrated the potential to augment pathologists' capabilities, enhancing diagnostic accuracy, inter-observer concordance, and overall efficiency [30], [31], [32], [33], [34].

-Previous investigations have primarily focused on evaluating the correlation between pathologistderived and automated PD-L1 scores.
-The findings from these studies indicate that automated systems demonstrate a level of accuracy comparable to experienced pathologists in PD-L1 expression assessment [35], [36], [37], [38], [39], [40].
+Digital image analysis techniques offer a promising approach to addressing the limitations in PD-L1 scoring, especially in the scoring of whole tissue sections.
+Artificial intelligence (AI) methodologies, particularly those employing deep learning, algorithms, have demonstrated the potential to augment pathologists' capabilities, enhancing diagnostic accuracy, inter-observer concordance, and overall efficiency [30-34].
+Previous investigations have primarily focused on evaluating the correlation between pathologist-derived and automated PD-L1 scores.
+Findings from these studies indicate that automated systems demonstrate accuracy comparable to that of experienced pathologists in PD-L1 expression assessment [35-40]